-So that’s what this is about.
-How I am learning to be more quiet and listening.
-How Boots and I are gradually building a 2-way language that allows us to do well in fun things like Horse Agility, go for enjoyable walks together in the wider neighbourhood and just hang out together resting or doing interesting things.
+“I learned to watch and listen more closely to what the horse is saying.
+With each new challenge, Boots and I are building a two-way language that allows us to have fun with Horse Agility, go for enjoyable walks out and about in the neighborhood or just hang out together resting or doing interesting things.”

 Check out the BOOKS link above to see her books available from Amazon.com as either e-books or paperbacks.